paulf-999/dbt_code_generation_workflow/README.md

 1. Goal
 2. How to Run
-   1. Prerequisites
-   2. Steps
 3. How to Add a New Data Source
-3. Implementation Details
+4. Implementation Details

 ---